Grilled Veal Steaks with Mojo Marinade

 Types of veal steaks and other cuts

-They cook relatively quickly and they’re best when simply prepared – something I love to do.
-In fact, one of the most popular veal recipes on this site are my Grilled Veal Chops with a simple but heady garlic and herb crust.
+They cook relatively quickly and are best when simply prepared—something I love to do.
+In fact, one of the most popular veal recipes on this site is my Grilled Veal Chops with a simple but heady garlic and herb crust.

-Other commonly used portions come from the calves breast or leg in cutlet form.
+Other commonly used portions come from the calf’s breast or leg, cut into cutlets.
 Veal flank steaks are less popular, but every bit as tasty.
-Blade chops, veal shanks, shoulder roasts and stew meat are equally flavorful, but require longer cooking times as they come from tougher parts of the calf.
+Blade chops, veal shanks, shoulder roasts, and stew meat are equally flavorful but require longer cooking times (as illustrated in my veal osso buco recipe) because they come from tougher parts of the calf.

-Ground veal is very versatile and can be used on its own to make super light and tender meatballs or blended with other ground meats for an awesome classic meatloaf or a sophisticated holiday pâté.
+Ground veal is very versatile.
+It can be used to make super light and tender meatballs, blended with other ground meats for an awesome baked meatloaf with mushroom gravy, or a sophisticated veal and pork pâté.

 Veal flank

-After getting the veal fillets home and inspecting them more closely, I discovered how petite they really are.
+I discovered how petite they are after getting the veal fillets home and inspecting them more closely.

-They were fine grained, about 1/2″ thick and perhaps 8-9 inches in length.
-Something this delicate wasn’t going to need a long soak in a marinade and I knew the steaks were going to cook pretty fast too.
+They were fine-grained, about ½” thick and perhaps 8-9 inches long.
+Something this delicate wasn’t going to need a long soak in a marinade, and I knew the steaks were going to cook pretty fast, too.

-Rather than weigh down the delicate veal steaks with a heavy sauce, I opted for a light, citrusy marinade with a pungent dose of chopped garlic, chiles, cumin and herbs.
-Known as mojo criollo, this combination is a classic Cuban recipe that hits every part of your tongue, but won’t overpower your protein.
-Perfect for the veal.
+Rather than weighing down the delicate veal steaks with a heavy sauce, I opted for a light, citrusy marinade with a pungent dose of chopped garlic, chiles, cumin and herbs.
+Known as mojo criollo, this combination is a classic Cuban recipe that hits every part of your tongue but won’t overpower your protein—perfect for the veal.

 What you’ll need for marinated grilled veal flank steak

-It only takes about 20 minutes for the marinade to infuse the veal, so once you’ve got it soaking, you’ll want to heat your grill and make sure your side dishes are ready to go — because this meal will come together quickly.
+The marinade only takes about 20 minutes to infuse the veal, so once you’ve got it soaking, you’ll want to heat your grill and make sure your side dishes are ready to go—because this meal will come together quickly.

 Marinating the veal